English Proficiency for Teaching Assistantships

 - Test of Oral English Proficiency (TOEP) is administered at UCI and is only an option if a student fails to pass the TOEFL iBT, IELTS or SPEAK.

-Process for requesting an assessment: The graduate program requesting an exemption for an international graduate student should email TOEP@uci.edu with the following information: (1) the student's information (name, UCI ID number, email address) and (2) confirmation that the student has been waived the English language proficiency requirement for admissions purposes.
-The staff in the Program in Academic English will then contact the student directly to set up an appointment for an Oral Screening, which will be assessed by instructors or academic coordinators in the Program in Academic English.
+Process for requesting an assessment: The graduate program requesting an exemption for a graduate student should email TOEP@uci.edu with the following information: (1) the student's information (name, UCI ID number, email address) and (2) confirmation that the student has received an undergraduate degree in an institution with English as its sole language of instruction and is more than five years beyond degree.
+The staff in the Program in Global Languages and Communication will then contact the student directly to set up an appointment for an Oral Screening, which will be assessed by instructors or academic coordinators in the Program in Global Languages and Communication.
 The outcome of the Oral Screening will be sent to the Graduate Division within 5-7 business days of the assessment.

 To help UCI graduate students strengthen their oral English proficiency, UCI offers a Program in Academic English/ESL.